 Co-working has become an expanding trend in recent years.
 More and more workers telecommute or step away from corporate life entirely to either freelance or start their own small businesses.
 At the same time, many are finding that working from their living room or a home office isn’t all it’s cracked up to be.

 According to SmallBizGenius, roughly 3 million people are working in co-working spaces, and there are more than 80 million square feet of flexible workspace in the U.S. alone.
-These types of workspaces are projected to double in number by 2022, making it a high-growth market.
+Industry experts project that these types of workspaces will double in number by 2022, making it a high-growth market.

 Why a Co-Work Space Makes Sense